nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Load Command
 Command (PC): load SampleData.xml <br>
-Result: Will load the initial set of tasks that were modifed before a new task path was specified<br>
+Result: Will load the initial set of tasks that were modified before a new task path was specified<br>

 Command (Mac): load SampleData.xml <br>
-Result: Will load the initial set of tasks that were modifed before a new task path was specified<br>
+Result: Will load the initial set of tasks that were modified before a new task path was specified<br>

 ## Exit Command
 Command: exit<br>